distributed-information-bottleneck/distributed-information-bottleneck.github.io/README.md

 - `feature_dimensionalities`: List of ints specifying the dimension of each feature.
       **Example:** if the first feature is a scalar and the second is a one-hot with 4 values, the feature_dimensionalities should be [1, 4].
-- `encoder_architecture`: List of ints specifying the number of units in each layer of the feature encoders. **Example:** [64, 128] specifies that each feature encoder has 64 units in the first layer and 128 in the second.
+- `feature_encoder_architecture`: List of ints specifying the number of units in each layer of the feature encoders. **Example:** [64, 128] specifies that each feature encoder has 64 units in the first layer and 128 in the second.
 - `integration_network_architecture`: List of ints specifying the architecture of the MLP that